BrokenSource/BrokenSource/Website/about/contact.md

 [^1]: Feel free to Direct Message me on [**Discord**](https://discord.com/users/183692720064299008) or [**Telegram**](https://t.me/Tremeschin) for Formal enquiries as well

-!!! note "I live on **UTC-04:00 Timezone** (EDT), so I might be sleeping when you send me a message"
+!!! note "I live on the **UTC-04:00 Timezone** (EDT), so I might be sleeping when you send me a message"
     Feel free to talk in any of the Languages:

     - 🇧🇷 **Brazilian Portuguese**, my native language